duncanc/ljf-com/README.md

   {'IMyInterface';
     methods = {
       {'NormalMethod', 'int param1, int param2, int param3'};
-      {ret='void', 'MethodWithCustomReturnType'}; -- if not defined, the return type is int/HRESULT };
+      -- if 'ret' is not defined, the return type is int/HRESULT {ret='void', 'MethodWithCustomReturnType'};
+    };
     iid = "00000000-0000-0000-0000000000000001";
   };

-  {'IExtendedInterface', inherits='IMyInterface'; -- if not defined, the interface inherits from IUnknown
+  -- if 'inherits' is not defined, the interface inherits from IUnknown {'IExtendedInterface', inherits='IMyInterface';
     methods = {
       {'ExtendedMethod'};
     };